MattMcFarland/phaser-menu-system/readme.md

 That's nice and all, but we could do better.
 In fact there are a couple things I do not like about it.

-for one: I don't like that we are using game.add.sprite before we use var, because the javascript engine will then create the var for me at the top of the function and it will be undefined.
+I don't like that we are using game.add.sprite before we use `var`, because the javascript engine will then create the var for me at the top of the function and it will be undefined.
 This is known as hoisting.
-I dont want to get into too much detail about it.
-But it might be better to do it this way:
+I dont want to get into too much detail about it, but it might be better to do it this way:

 ```javascript
   preload: function () {